 If sleepwalking is irregular and causes no harm, medical attention is unnecessary.
 It doesn’t normally suggest a deeper problem and may get better with time (especially when it comes to children).
 You SHOULD see a doctor if the following is true:

 - you or family members are concerned for your safety

 Depending on the case, you might be asked to attend a sleep center where you can talk to a sleep specialist.
 In some cases sleepwalkers take part in sleep studies so that certain medical conditions can be eliminated (including the restless leg syndrome and obstructive sleep apnea).

 Rather than a specific medical treatment, dealing with sleepwalking is often about improving one’s lifestyle.
 For example, we should all try to get sufficient sleep each night and adopt a good bedtime routine.
 You may find the following advice helpful:

-- Read, have a bath, or do something else to get relaxed before bed
+- read, have a bath, or do something else to relax before bed

-- Go to the toilet before going to sleep
+- use the toilet before going to sleep

 If you’re worried about a child, pay attention to when they sleepwalk and wake them up around 15 minutes before it normally happens.
 As you alter their normal sleep cycle, this may prevent the problem from occurring.

-What about medication?
-Well, this isn’t normally offered unless there’s a risk to health and safety.
-In these cases, the doctors will offer antidepressants or benzodiazepines since they will encourage sleep and reduce the likelihood of experiencing sleepwalking.
-Often, a more effective treatment is found with hypnotherapy or CBT (cognitive behavioral therapy).
+What about medications?
+They aren’t normally offered unless there’s a risk to health and safety.
+In these cases doctors will offer antidepressants or benzodiazepines since they will encourage sleep and reduce the likelihood of experiencing sleepwalking.
+A more effective treatment is often found with hypnotherapy or CBT (cognitive behavioral therapy).